 All substitutions are a 1:1 substitute unless otherwise noted.

 Coconut Milk: Coconut milk is a no-brainer for a tropical smoothie!
-It is sweet, without added sugar, hydrating for hot days in the sun, and gives this smoothie a super-smooth texture.
+We used canned coconut milk for a ultra rich texture.

 Substitutions: Any milk can be used, plant-based or dairy.
-You could also use a more water-based liquid, like orange juice, pineapple juice, or coconut water, but the texture will be less creamy.
+You can also use a more water-based liquid, like orange juice, pineapple juice, or coconut water, but the texture will be less creamy.

 Strawberry and Pineapple: We use frozen strawberries and pineapple to help thicken the smoothie and keep the ingredient cost a little lower.

 Substitutions: Fresh strawberries or pineapple can be used but I recommend using frozen fruit for one of the fruits (pineapple OR strawberries) to ensure the smoothie is cold.
 If using fresh fruit for both, add a cup of ice cubes to the smoothie.

 White Chocolate: White chocolate is what sets this smoothie apart!
 We use Lily’s white chocolate chips to keep the sugar lower.

 Substitutions: White chocolate syrup, cacao butter mixed with agave, or vegan white chocolate can be used.
 You could also try using vanilla protein powder or white chocolate protein powder to make this a delicious protein shake!